Win at Life

 Repair sooner rather than later when something feels off.

-Let your warmth be visible instead of implied.
+Let your warmth be visible, not implied.

 These shifts turn daily interactions into connection rather than friction.